kondokuro/PyMazeing/README.md

 The different spaces a hall is divided into
 - Coordinates, represent the area’s location in the maze space
 - Portall, list of entrances or exits from the maze

+#### PASSAGE
+Connection between halls
+- Connecting areas, a pair of areas belonging to different halls

 #### PORTAL
 Defines entrance or exit from a maze, or the access to another maze